Skip to content

 Dispelling the Myth

-Many people say that the reason for the Irish connection in the city is down to the Great Famine of the 1840s.
-Whilst this is partly true, there was already a well established Irish community in Liverpool prior to the famine.
+Many people say the Irish connection in the city is due to the Great Famine of the 1840s.
+Whilst this is partly true, a well-established Irish community was already in Liverpool before the famine.
 By the 1851 census, more than 20% of the population of Liverpool was Irish.
-As many had large families it is thought that the population was actually much closer to 50% .
-83000 Irish born immigrants were in London at the time, the only places where the Irish population was larger was in Dublin and New York.
+As many had large families, it is thought that the population was much closer to 50%.
+83000 Irish-born immigrants were in London then; Dublin and New York were the only places where the Irish population was more significant.

-Liverpool was a ‘staging post’ and major port for Irish and English migrants travelling to North America.
-Even then, according to records, the Irish made up around 17 percent of the population of the city.
-If you would like to learn out more about the Irish diaspora, you can read our blog post to learn out more or you can check out our detailed article on EPIC The Irish Emigration Museum in Dublin.
+The city was a ‘staging post’ and a significant port for Irish and English migrants travelling to North America.
+Even then, according to records, the Irish made up around 17 percent of the city’s population.
+If you want to learn more about the Irish diaspora, read our blog post or check out our detailed article on EPIC, The Irish Emigration Museum in Dublin.

-Then came the famine years, when over 2 million Irish citizens fled to the city within a decade of the Great Famine starting many of them would depart from here to the United States.
-To put it into perspective, that is almost the same amount of people as the entire population of Northern Ireland in 1968.
+Then came the famine years, when over 2 million Irish citizens fled to the city within a decade of the Great Famine starting.
+Many of them would depart from here to the United States.
+To put it into perspective, that is almost the same number of people as the entire population of Northern Ireland in 1968.

 Liverpudlians may have the Irish to thank for their distinctive scouse accents.
 The accent has developed over time due to the large influx of Irish migrants who arrived in the city during the 19th century.